Garden identifier: weed seedlings

 Creeping woodsorrel, Oxalis corniculata

-Spot it: Oxalis has persistent weed with clover-like foliage that spreads by means of creeping stems that root, as well as by explosive seed capsules.
-The species has green foliage, though a purple-leaved type is common, too.
+Spot it: Oxalis is a persistent weed with clover-like foliage that spreads by means of creeping stems that root and explosive seed capsules.
+The species has green foliage, though a purple-leaved type is also common.

 Solution: hoe repeatedly, smother with mulch or dig out all parts of the plant.